Obscuretone/obscuretone.github.io/public/posts/en/pygameboy.md

 ## The CPython Constraint

-The original Game Boy CPU runs at about 4.19 MHz.
+The original Game Boy CPU runs at about [4.194304 MHz](https://problemkaputt.de/pandocs.htm).
 In a native language, that is modest.
 In CPython, it is a real constraint because the emulator cannot afford millions of expensive Python-level abstractions per second.

 An idiomatic emulator might route every memory access through methods such as `bus.read_byte(address)` or expose CPU registers through properties.
 That design is pleasant to read, but in Python it can be too slow for the hottest paths.